A geometric one-fluid model of superfluid helium-4: A geometric one-fluid model

 \subsubsection{Energy of rotons}

 The spectrum of helium-4 in a region of higher momenta is no longer linear and has a local minimum.
-This part of the spectrum is called the roton part and can be apprximated by a parabola,
+This is the so called roton region and together with the phonon region, studied in the preceding Section, it gives a good approximation of the overall free energy.
+In this Section, we derive both the standard results and new a contribution of higher order in $\vv_n$.